LiamMorgan/Java-projects/README.md

 # Java-projects
-Small set of java projects.
+Small set of java projects, mostly consists of challenges shown in this image: marked by the number they are in the image.